- Booster Gold

 Page 7, panel 5

 "Feuerball" translates from German as "fireball."
-Dr. Nishtikeit is referring to a rumored (but unproven) secret weapon of the German military designed to distract enemy aircraft that may have been the basis for mid-20th century UFO sightings.
+Dr. Nishtikeit is referring to a rumored (but unproven) secret weapon of the German military designed to distract enemy aircraft that may have been the basis for some mid-20th-century UFO sightings.

 Page 9, panel 1